 With the implementation of IFRS, consolidated reporting will be required within P&C regulatory returns for those companies that use form P&C-1.
-FSCO anticipates that most Actuaries will continue to prepare non-consolidated AARs; however, additional exhibit (including commentary) that contains the same level of information within AAR must be provided to reconcile to the consolidated opinion.
+FSRA anticipates that most Actuaries will continue to prepare non-consolidated AARs.
+Additional exhibit (including commentary) that contains the same level of information within AAR must be provided to reconcile to the consolidated opinion.